itsjw/earnstudios.com/index.md

 title: EARN Studios
 image: "/assets/img/og-image.png"
 hero-title-text: "# Our ambition is to *invent* businesses that get the world talking."
 hero-text: We’re an innovation partner for brands that want to invent or grow disruptive businesses.
+We also invest in our own ideas and apply the learnings to our client projects.
 process-title-text: "# Everything we *create* is designed to be shareable and deliver long-term revenue"
 process-text:
 about-title-text: "# Innovation is a *team* game."
 about-text: Our team of inventors work from a studio in Paddington, London, alongside clients, industry experts and commercial partners.
-We also invest in our own ideas and apply the learnings to the businesses we invent with our clients.
 projects-title-text: "# Select Projects."
 layout: home
 ---